dclabs-sandy/TC-DATA-CICD-pipeline/README.md

  - Run any tests included in the project (using `go test`).
  - Check for code lint errors (using `golint`).
- - Build your Go application.
+ - Build your application.
  - Archive all build artifacts to S3.

 To read or modify the [AWS CodeBuild](https://aws.amazon.com/codebuild) configuration, see [buildspec.yml](buildspec.yml).

 ### Infrastructure as code

-[AWS CloudFormation](https://aws.amazon.com/cloudformation) will be used to deploy a staging and production environment suitable for hosting Go applications on AWS.
+[AWS CloudFormation](https://aws.amazon.com/cloudformation) will be used to deploy a staging and production environment suitable for hosting applications on AWS.
 This is incorporated into the same pipeline as the application development.
 Infrastructure for the staging and production environments will be automatically deployed as required.

 By default, this will configure: